hackerzhuli/unity-code/README_MARKETPLACE.md

 Unity Code Pro is a powerful Visual Studio Code extension that brings professional Unity development tools directly to your code editor.
 Unity Code Pro delivers a seamless Unity development experience with comprehensive features for modern Unity development.

+> **⚠️ Dependency:** This extension depends on [Dot Rush](https://github.com/JaneySprings/DotRush), which is a C# language server.
+If you're using C# extension or C# dev kit extension, you have to disable them in order for this extension to function correctly.
+>
-> **📋 Platform Support:** Currently supports Windows x64 only.
+> **⚠️ Platform Support:** Currently supports Windows x64 only.
 For other platforms (Linux, macOS), you can build the extension yourself from the source code.
 >
 > **⚠️ Unity Version Requirement:** Our companion Unity package requires Unity 6.0 or higher.